cosys-io/cosys/common/README.md

 ```

 Cosys is the main app, where the database, module service, server, models, services, configs can be accessed from.
+Models and services are accessed via their uids `module_name.model_name`, `module_name.service_name` respectively.

 When the Cosys app is run, the Cosys struct undergoes the following procedure.